jeroennoten/Laravel-AdminLTE/README.md

 This command is only a shortcut for `php artisan adminlte:install --force --only=assets`.

-> Note: this command will only update the AdminLTE assets located on the `public/vendor` folder.
-It will not update any other package resources, refers to section [Updating](#3-updating) to check how to make a complete update.
+> **Note:** this command will only update the AdminLTE assets located on the `public/vendor` folder.
+It will not update any other package resources, refer to section [Updating](#3-updating) to check how to make a complete update.

 ### 5.4 The `adminlte:status` Command